Jacob Ruppert: Baseball

 Ruppert and Ruth had public disagreements about Ruth's contracts.
 Nevertheless, they were personal friends; according to Ruth, Ruppert called him "Babe" only once, and that was the night before he died.
-Usually, Ruppert called him "Root" (as "Ruth" sounded in his German-accented voice); he always called everyone, even close friends, by their last name.
+Usually, Ruppert called him "Root" (as "Ruth" sounded in his German-accented diction); he always called everyone, even close friends, by their last name.
 Ruth was one of the last persons to see Ruppert alive.

 Personal life

 In 1894, Ruppert purchased South Brother Island, located in the East River, and was the last person to live on the island, leaving in 1909 when his house burned down.
 He purchased Eagle's Rest, an estate in Garrison, New York, on January 30, 1919.

 Death and legacy

 Death

 Ruppert suffered from phlebitis in April 1938 and was confined to his Fifth Avenue apartment for most of the year.
 He was too sick to follow the Yankees to the 1938 World Series, what would be their seventh world title under his stewardship; he listened on the radio.
 In November 1938, he checked into Lenox Hill Hospital, where he died on January 13, 1939.
-He was survived by his brother George and his sister Amanda, and was interred in the family mausoleum at Kensico Cemetery, Valhalla, New York.
+He was survived by his brother George and his sister Amanda and was interred in the family mausoleum at Kensico Cemetery in Valhalla, New York.